ehoversten/Teaching_Review/DOM/vanillaJS/local_storage.md

 * Both Local and Session Storage are available on the window object

 ### How do we do this?
-* Local Storage
-* Session Storgae

-This includes Local Storage & Session Storage
+Using Local and/or Session Storage to persist data that we want to use on the client side.
+A simple login and registration can be built using session storage, or A cart for an e-commerce site can hold items the user saved by using local storage.

+Both Local and Session Storage are available on the window object, so you can access them using sessionStorage and localStorage.

+&nbsp;
-### Session Storage
+### Session Storage:

-* Maintains the data stored into it for the duration of the page session
+* Maintains the data stored into it for the duration of the page session (until the window or tab is closed)

+### Local Storage:

+* Persists the data until it’s explicitly removed

+&nbsp;

 ## Methods

+Both Local and Session Storage use these methods and return a Storage Object:

 * setItem(key, value)
 * getItem(key)